-Below are the recommended new PC configurations for 2013.
+Below are the recommended new PC configurations.
 It is also advised to contact your school or department for any specific needs that they may have.
 Discounts are available for Tufts students - please check here for software and here for hardware.

 The staff at the Library IT Service Desk would be happy to assist you in answering any questions.
-Stop by the Library IT Service Desk on the 5th floor or call 617-636-2947.
+Please see Location and Hours for our contact information and hours.

 See Frequently Asked Questions regarding purchasing a new computer!